ibm-developer/ibm-cloud-env-golang/README.md

 # IBM Cloud Environment

-The `ibm-cloud-env-golang` module allows to abstract environment variables from various Cloud compute providers, such as, but not limited to, CloudFoundry and Kubernetes, so the application could be environment-agnostic.
+The `ibm-cloud-env-golang` package allows to abstract environment variables from various Cloud compute providers, such as, but not limited to, CloudFoundry and Kubernetes, so the application could be environment-agnostic.

-The module allows to define an array of search patterns that will be executed one by one until required value is found.
+The package allows to define an array of search patterns that will be executed one by one until required value is found.

 ### Installation